Operations - Image Watermarking

 Watermark Size and Scale

-You can downsample your watermarks in two different ways - by specifying width and/or height parameters within the watermark hash, or by specifying a scale parameter which takes a float in the range 0.01 - 1.00.
+Resize watermarks by specifying width and/or height parameters within the watermark hash, or by using a scale parameter with a float value from 0.01 to 1.00.
+Note that watermarks can only be downscaled to prevent quality degradation.

-Watermarks can never be enlarged as that would lead to visible quality degradation.
-It's always best to provide the API with larger watermark images and resize/scale them down if needed.
+Watermarks can never be enlarged, as doing so would result in visible quality degradation.
+It is always best to provide the API with larger watermark images and resize or scale them down if needed.

 When the scale parameter is in use, the API will downsample the watermark image by a factor specified by the scale value.
 For example, to scale the watermark down to 75% of its original size and position it in the top-left corner with 50px padding: